yashsharma127/operator/README.md

 ## Usage Information

 - Ensure the script is executable.
 If not, run `chmod +x deploy-operator.sh` to make it executable.
-- The script should be run from the directory where it is located.
+- The script should be run from the directory where it is located and the operator repo should be in the same directory as `mifos-gazelle`.
 - The `deploy` mode will upgrade the Helm chart, build the Docker image, deploy the operator with its CRD and CR, and verify its status in the k3s cluster.
 - The `cleanup` mode will remove the operator and all its related resources, allowing for a fresh setup if needed.
 - The `CR` and `operator` update modes allow you to apply updates specifically to the CR or the operator deployment, respectively, without a full redeployment.

 ### Note
-This file is still in progress will be updated as the project progresses.
+This repo is still in progress will be updated as the project progresses.
-Also, currently operator is configured for 12 deployments only, and not yet tested.
+Also, currently operator is configured for 12 deployments only, and not yet fully tested.